MattiNieminen/re-fill/README.md

  * A Re-frame library for making HTTP requests is the most important
 * Study re-frisk, or implement a custom dev component for viewing state and time traveling between events.
+* Study how to (optionally!) use hash / URL fragment instead of History API.

 ## License